 The JFK Queen Hecate – Beverly Brunson

 That is how I begin Part 5 of my book, The JFK Horsemen dedicating 63 pages to this extraordinary JFK assassination investigator.
-Beverly has never been included or considered worthy of being among the first generation women investigators mentioned here.
+Beverly has never been included or considered worthy of being among the first-generation women investigators mentioned here.
 Yet 50 years after her short investigative career ended, a new generation of JFK researchers is revisiting her work and realizing it is time for Ms. Brunson to take her place among the greats.
-A poet by vocation, she used her ability to write to put together a series of papers that to this day must be considered among the best of her time.
-Here is an excerpt of one of her letters to Harold Weisberg:
+A poet by vocation, she used her writing ability and talent to put together a series of papers that to this day must be considered among the best of her time.
+Here is an excerpt from one of her letters to Harold Weisberg:

 - The knoll rider is probably at the top of my list.
 It is discussed in this blog post here.
 Officer Douglas Jackson certainly was, to paraphrase Beverly, the unsung hero of the day.